LOVE BEYOND BOUNDARIES

 Credit: Kelly Sikkema

 In South Africa, February 14 is also the chosen date to celebrate in the name of love.
-In the African country, shops and streets are filled with love decorations, calling people to buy gifts to express or confess their feelings.
+In this African country, shops and streets are filled with romantic decorations, calling people to buy gifts to express or confess their feelings.

-Adding a cute touch to the day, South Africans have a peculiar and charming tradition.
-Young women take the phrase "wearing your heart on your sleeve" quite literally, as they pin cards with their partner's name onto the sleeves of their attire.
-In some places, men enthusiastically join in on this heartfelt custom.
+Adding a cute touch to the day, South Africans have a peculiar tradition.
+Young women take the phrase "wearing your heart on your sleeve" quite literally as they pin cards with their partner's name onto the sleeves of their attire.
+In some places, men enthusiastically join in on this custom.

 CAN YOU SAY THESE OUT LOUD?